 - 2000 x 0.35 = 700 Calories

 - This person would want to consume 400-700 Calories per day of healthy fats

-- To determine the of grams divide each numbers by 9
+- To determine the number of grams divide each number by 9

 - 400 Calories/9 = 44.444444 grams